 - Being mutually monogamous

 - Avoiding mixing alcohol and/or drugs with sex

 - For young girls and women, talking to a doctor about HPV vaccines and regular cervical cancer screenings

 Contracted an STD?
 We’re Here to Help

-If you contracted an STD from a sexual partner who did not inform you that you were at risk of an infection, you may have grounds to file an STD lawsuit.
+If you contracted an STD, such as herpes, hep B, or HIV, from a sexual partner who did not inform you that you were at risk of an infection, you may have grounds to file an STD lawsuit.
 Such a lawsuit can help you recover the compensation you need for medical bills and lost wages.
 Our attorneys are here to help you through this while protecting your privacy.

 Contact KMD Law at (833) 456-3529 to schedule a consultation.